 Brazil is a member of the Financial Action Task Force on Money Laundering (FAML/FATF) and the Financial Action Task Force of Latin America (GAFILAT) under the Organization for Cooperation and Economic Development (OECD).

 In Brazil, financial institutions are obligated to establish AML programs in accordance with the AML regulations.
 These programs help financial institutions to address financial crimes in a systematic manner.
 All financial institutions under BCB regulation must report any suspicious operations, promote training for their employees, and implement internal procedures to detect suspicious activities.

 The customer due diligence process is a crucial part of AML compliance, where financial institutions must verify customer information, assess customer risk levels, and implement controls appropriate to the risk level.
 Financial institutions are also responsible for maintaining accurate customer records, which are subject to regulatory audits and inspections.
 Failure to comply with AML requirements can result in significant fines for financial institutions, as well as fines and imprisonment for individuals convicted of financial crimes.

 Despite established laws and regulations, the current system has some weaknesses, such as the lack of independent reporting mechanisms for financial crimes and a decentralized public procurement system, which makes it difficult to detect and prosecute criminal activity.
 FIs in Brazil also face several compliance challenges, including the need to maintain an effective AML compliance program.
 This requires continuous attention to known predicate offenses such as fraud, as well as upgrading legacy technology to better identify and mitigate risks.
-The shift towards a risk-based approach to AML compliance also presents a challenge for traditional rules-based systems, leading to longer onboarding times, inefficient monitoring of financial crimes, high workloads, and the inability to generate a holistic risk view for each customer.
+The shift towards a risk-based approach to AML compliance also presents a challenge for traditional rules-based systems, leading to longer onboarding times, inefficient monitoring of financial crimes, high workloads, and the inability to achieve holistic risk coverage.